johnykvsky/JKDumper/README.md

 [2017-12-25 22:55:48.124536] [debug] 'test'
 ```

-It's good to look at log library to see how it works and how it can be customized: [katzgrau][link-klogger]
+It's good to look at log library to see how it works and how it can be customized: [jklogger][link-jklogger]

 This is my choice of logger, but it can be replaced with anything compatibile with PSR-3 LoggerInterface